brantr/lux-website/docs/source/getting_started.rst

   1) Request an authorized account, following the above `instructions <getting_an_account_>`_.

   2) Connect to the UCSC Campus VPN using your CruzID and Gold password via the UCSC VPN client.
 Installation instructions for the VPN client are available on the ITS `website <https://its.ucsc.edu/vpn/installation.html>`_.
+If you have not reset your Gold password recently, you may need to do so in order to connect to the system (visit `cruzid.ucsc.edu <https://cruzid.ucsc.edu>`_)

   3) Connect to the *lux* system via Secure Shell::